Overcoming Objections to Using an Integrated Employee Benefits Software Solution

-“Cost and other objections, however, may dissipate when employers realize that non-integrated solutions are simply not providing the efficiencies needed to succeed – and when they understand the many benefits associated with integrated alternatives,” notes Tom Flavin, Head of Distribution, AXA.
+“Cost and other objections, however, may dissipate when employers realize that non-integrated solutions are simply not providing the efficiencies needed to succeed – and when they understand the many benefits associated with integrated alternatives,” notes Tom Flavin, Head of Distribution, Equitable.

 Consider the following scenarios that can lead to change: